-View a video demo on Choosing Keywords (flash file)
+View a video on How to Choose Keywords

 A database is a compilation of both current and older articles and reports from magazines, newspapers, journals, and other resources.
 You can quickly search a very large number of articles for specific topics, titles, authors, etc. If you don't know a specific article title, author's name, or journal title, a keyword search will be your best bet.

 Although Google allows you to type a whole sentence or phrase, most databases do not behave this way.
 You need to identify the key words to have the database search effectively.

 the correlation between respiratory disease in infants and the development of asthma later in childhood

 don't just type this into the database search box.
 Instead, identify keywords, such as:

 infant(s), baby, babies, child, children, childhood, respiratory illness(es), asthma, pneumonia, relationship, correlation, etc.

 Think about your topic and try to brainstorm as many relevant keywords as possible.
 A thesaurus can help you find synonyms for some terms.
 Also, reading about your topic in a basic source such as a textbook or an encyclopedia article can help you think of more keywords.